SteelCompendium/data-rules-md-dse/Abilities/Kits/Arcane Archer/Exploding Arrow.md

   type: kit-ability/arcane-archer
 effects:
   - roll: Power Roll + Agility, Reason, Intuition, or Presence
-    t1: 5 + A, R, I, or P fire damage
+    tier1: 5 + A, R, I, or P fire damage
-    t2: 7 + A, R, I, or P fire damage
+    tier2: 7 + A, R, I, or P fire damage
-    t3: 10 + A, R, I, or P fire damage
+    tier3: 10 + A, R, I, or P fire damage
-  - effect: One creature or object of your choice within 2 squares of the target takes fire damage equal to the characteristic score used for this ability's power roll.
+  - name: Effect
-    name: Effect
+    effect: One creature or object of your choice within 2 squares of the target takes fire damage equal to the characteristic score used for this ability's power roll.
 ```